hyoshioka0128/industry/fsi/docs/fsiAOAI.md

         * eastus, southcentralus, westeurope, francecentral: 40k
         * northcentralus, australiaeast, eastus2, canadaeast, japaneast, uksouth, swedencentral, switzerlandnorth: 80k

-* A single Azure Open AI instance may be suitable for a small PoC by independent application teams.
+* A single Azure OpenAI instance may be suitable for a small PoC by independent application teams.
-* If a model in an Azure Open AI instance is shared by multiple teams, it is a "first come - first served" behavior, and the application must cater for retry logic and error handling.
+* If a model in an Azure OpenAI instance is shared by multiple teams, it is a "first come - first served" behavior, and the application must cater for retry logic and error handling.
 * Quota is shared between all instances and models in the same region and subscription.

 ### Design recommendations

-* If a model in an Azure Open AI instance is shared by multiple teams, and the model is being used by multiple applications, it is recommended to deploy a dedicated Azure Open AI instance per application, and load balance the requests across the instances.
+* If a model in an Azure OpenAI instance is shared by multiple teams, and the model is being used by multiple applications, it is recommended to deploy a dedicated Azure OpenAI instance per application, and load balance the requests across the instances.
 This will provide separation at instance level, and the application layer is responsible for load balancing, retry logic, and error handling if needed.
-* To scale out Azure Open AI with multiple instances, it is recommended to deploy the instances across dedicated subscriptions, across dedicated regions.
+* To scale out Azure OpenAI with multiple instances, it is recommended to deploy the instances across dedicated subscriptions, across dedicated regions.
 The quota is per region per subscription, and the regional quota is soft limit, and can be increased by contacting Microsoft support.
-* Use centralized RBAC (Azure AD) and disable API key access to Azure Open AI, to avoid the need to manage API keys per application, and to ensure that the access to the Azure Open AI instance is centrally managed and controlled.
+* Use centralized RBAC (Azure AD) and disable API key access to Azure OpenAI, to avoid the need to manage API keys per application, and to ensure that the access to the Azure OpenAI instance is centrally managed and controlled.
 * Use customer-managed keys to encrypt the data, and store the keys in a Key Vault.
 This will ensure that the data is encrypted at rest, and the keys are stored in a secure location, and can be rotated as needed.
 * Use centralized RBAC (Azure AD) for the Key Vault to ensure that the access to the Key Vault is centrally managed and controlled.
-* Empower the application to use dedicated, application-centric Log Analytics Workspace(s) for the Azure Open AI instance(s) and requisite components such as Key Vault, Storage Accounts, NSGs etc., to ensure that the logs are stored in a secure location, and can be accessed by the application team as needed, and where they can build out their own observability using dashboards, workbooks, and alerts.
+* Empower the application to use dedicated, application-centric Log Analytics Workspace(s) for the Azure OpenAI instance(s) and requisite components such as Key Vault, Storage Accounts, NSGs etc., to ensure that the logs are stored in a secure location, and can be accessed by the application team as needed, and where they can build out their own observability using dashboards, workbooks, and alerts.
-* Use Azure Policy to ensure that the Azure Open AI instance(s) are deployed with the right configuration, and that the configuration is maintained over time.
-For example, it is recommended to deploy Azure Open AI using a private endpoint, and not expose the service over the public internet.
-This is enforced by the Azure Policy "Cognitive Services accounts should disable public network access" documented in this section [Azure Open AI - Private Endpoint](/docs/fsiPolicies.md#azure-open-ai---private-endpoint).
+* Use Azure Policy to ensure that the Azure OpenAI instance(s) are deployed with the right configuration, and that the configuration is maintained over time.
+For example, it is recommended to deploy Azure OpenAI using a private endpoint, and not expose the service over the public internet.
+This is enforced by the Azure Policy "Cognitive Services accounts should disable public network access" documented in this section [Azure OpenAI - Private Endpoint](/docs/fsiPolicies.md#azure-open-ai---private-endpoint).

 ## Deployment instructions

-This section will describe how to deploy the "Secure and Compliant Generative Azure Open AI" reference implementation into an Azure subscription.
+This section will describe how to deploy the "Secure and Compliant Generative Azure OpenAI" reference implementation into an Azure subscription.

 ### Pre-requisites

-The "Secure and Compliant Generative Azure Open AI" reference implementation is deployed at the *subscription* scope in Azure, and requires a few pre-requisites to be in place before you can deploy the reference implementation:
+The "Secure and Compliant Generative Azure OpenAI" reference implementation is deployed at the *subscription* scope in Azure, and requires a few pre-requisites to be in place before you can deploy the reference implementation:

-- Ideally use a dedicated Azure subscription, where you have submitted the subscription ID into the form for [requesting access to Azure Open AI](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
-This will ensure that the subscription is enabled for Azure Open AI, including GTP-4.
+- Ideally use a dedicated Azure subscription, where you have submitted the subscription ID into the form for [requesting access to Azure OpenAI](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
+This will ensure that the subscription is enabled for Azure OpenAI, including GTP-4.
-- Once the subscription has been approved, you must request access to customer-managed key (CMK) and bring-your-own-storage (BYOS) for Azure Open AI.
+- Once the subscription has been approved, you must request access to customer-managed key (CMK) and bring-your-own-storage (BYOS) for Azure OpenAI.
 This is done by submitting another request using [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR65c5WORsv5NtSDPjRrSCMhUNDZJUERRVVVDME4xNDVNRjEwMTNZV1dHSSQlQCN0PWcu)
 - The user who's deploying the reference implementation must be *Owner* of the subscription where the reference implementation will be deployed, as the deployment will be making role assignments for the managed identities that are created.

 ## Step by step deployment guidance

-This section will explain the deployment experience and the options provided for the "Secure and Compliant Generative Azure Open AI" reference implementation.
+This section will explain the deployment experience and the options provided for the "Secure and Compliant Generative Azure OpenAI" reference implementation.

 Once the pre-requisites have been completed, you can deploy the reference implementation using this link [*Deploy to Microsoft Cloud*](https://aka.ms/fsiazureai), it will start the deployment experience in the Azure portal into your default Azure tenant.
 In case you have access to multiple tenants, ensure you are selecting the right one.